 The Oxford vaccine is based on decades of in-depth research, supported by UK Research and Innovation (UKRI) and developed by the University of Oxford and AstraZeneca.

 It has been shown to be effective, safe, easily distributed and administered.
-It will be available on a not-for-profit basis during the pandemic.

 The first doses of the Oxford vaccine were administered in the United Kingdom in April 2020 as part of the vaccine’s trials.